354th Fighter Group: Deployment to Europe

 crossing of the Rhine between February and May 1945.
 The Group moved into Germany in April 1945 to Ober Olm Airfield (Y-64) then to Ansbach Airfield and to AAF Station Herzogenaurach in May 1945.

 Return to the United States

-The Group returned to Bolling Field, Washington, DC in February 1946 and was inactivated on 31 Mar 1946.
+The Group returned to Bolling Field, Washington, D.C., in February 1946 and was inactivated on 31 Mar 1946.

 The 354th Fighter Group was redesignated 117th Fighter Group and assigned to the Alabama Air National Guard on 24 May 1946.
 However, on 26 Sep 1956, the group returned to the Air Force where 354th lineage is now held by the 354th Operations Group.
 The 117th Fighter Group lineage is held by the 117th Operations Group of the Alabama Air National Guard.